pmish1/pmish-car-rentals-client/readme.md

 - ReactJS, Tailwind CSS, 'axios' for front-end
 - AWS S3 buckets used for uploading photos (with custom policy).
 - JsonWebToken and 'bcrypt' used for authentication.
-- Client side deployed on Netflify with REST API hosted on Heroku.
+- Front-end deployed on Netflify with back-end hosted on Heroku.